 Both of the islands are great.

-They have a lot of nice beaches like Elounda, Balos, Elafonisi, Lentas in Crete and the beach of Protaras and Agia Napa in Cyprus.
+They have many nice beaches like Elounda, Balos, Elafonisi, Lentas in Crete, and the beach of Protaras and Agia Napa in Cyprus.

 You may also like to read: